 Jessamyn Hope is an award-winning writer of fiction and memoir.
 Her debut novel Safekeeping was a Boston Globe recommended read; acclaimed by The Globe and Mail, The Montreal Gazette, and Tablet Magazine; a New York Public Library Staff Pick; a National Jewish Book Club pick; winner of the J.I.
-Segal Award; and a finalist for both the Harold U. Ribalow Prize and the Paterson Fiction Prize.
+Segal Award; and a finalist for both the Ribalow Prize and the Paterson Fiction Prize.
 Safekeeping can also be found at number two on BuzzFeed's "53 Books You Won't Be Able to Put Down."

 The rest is in her memoirs.